SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

 ## LuigiRouteStrategy
 To use [LuigiAutoRoutingService](#LuigiAutoRoutingService), this library defines a new RouteReuseStrategy named **LuigiRouteStrategy**.

+### Implementing a custom RouteReuseStrategy

-If you need to define your own RouteReuseStrategy, you can extend LuigiRouteStrategy by overriding it next way:
+If you need to define your own RouteReuseStrategy, you can extend **LuigiRouteStrategy** by overriding it in the following way:

  ```javascript
 export class YourRouteStrategy extends LuigiRouteStrategy {